Helping Your Reedie: Frequently Asked Questions from Parents and Family Members

 A. The HCC staff includes physicians, nurse practitioners, psychologists, nurses, a social worker, medical assistants, and counseling clinic trainees—all dedicated to providing high-quality confidential services.

 Q. What are the costs for HCC services?
 Does a student need the Reed health insurance to use the HCC?

 A. All visits to HCC providers are provided at no cost, no matter what service or health provider a student has.
 However, there are fees for lab work, medications, and medical supplies.
-A student does not need insurance to be seen at the HCC.
+A student does not need to use insurance to be seen at the HCC.

 Q. Are the services confidential?
 Who may learn about care provided to a student by the HCC?

 A. HCC staff will not share information about any services provided to a student with parents, friends, professors, deans, or anyone else, without explicit written permission from the student—except under extreme emergency or other rare exceptions.
 When a student is referred to a community provider, pertinent records will be shared with the provider for continuity of care.
 A release of information will be obtained from the student.

 A. The HCC is open from 9 a.m. to 5 p.m., Monday through Friday.
 We are closed during the noon hour.
 The HCC is closed during the summer and winter breaks.

 Q. How does one schedule an appointment at the HCC?